 Symptoms of hypoglycemia are treated by consuming sugar in any form.

-Doses of drugs that cause hypoglycemia may need to be decreased.
+Doses of medications that cause hypoglycemia may need to be decreased.

 (See also Diabetes Mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more .)